 forced to use the .xxx suffix.

-Muslim states have said that what they call islamophobia is sweeping the West and its media and demanded that the United Nations take tougher
+Muslim states have said that what they call islamophobia is sweeping the West and its media and demanded that the United Nations take tougher action against it.

 Delegates from Islamic countries, including Pakistan and Egypt, told the United Nations Human Rights Council that treatment of Muslims in Western countries amounted to racism and discrimination and must be fought.